 Ideas for Thanksgiving Entertaining

 It’s almost time for Thanksgiving entertaining, and this year I decided to create something less conventional for the holiday tabletop.
 I created a black & white table setting for Thanksgiving dinner, adding pops of color with flowers, foliage, and pomegranates.

 The look is clean, modern, and gives you an alternative look to the traditional earth tones and pumpkins usually seen.
 I hope you love it as much as I do!

 In addition to the table decor I’m sharing some of our family’s favorite menu traditions.
 These are the recipes that make it to the table year after year.

 I’ve included appetizers, cocktails, side dishes and dessert.
 Plus, my personal favorite – slow cooker turkey breast recipe.
 It’s perfect for small gatherings or for extra white meat when you have a full turkey already.

-Check out all the details below, and stay tuned for more Thanksgiving ideas this week.
-And if you enjoy non-traditional colors for the holiday you may like this aqua and brown eclectic table setting or this blue and white elegant Thanksgiving table.
+Check out all the details for Thanksgiving entertaining, below.
+And if you enjoy non-traditional colors for the holiday you may also like this aqua and brown eclectic table setting or this colorful Thanksgiving table ideas.